Prostatic sarcoma is an uncommon and heterogenous group of tumor arising from mesenchymal cells in and around the prostate.

 A renal mass can be broadly divided into two broad categories:

-Renal medullary carcinoma is a rare variant of renal cell cancer, which is a highly aggressive malignant tumor of the kidney.
+Renal medullary carcinoma is a rare and highly aggressive variant of renal cell cancer centered in the renal medulla.

 Renal milk of calcium cysts refer to the appearance of a calcium precipitate found either within a calyceal diverticulum, that has lost communication with the collecting system, or within a simple renal cyst.